josokw/Fuzzy/README.md

 DySySim is a very basic [TUTSIM](http://tutsim.com/) look-a-like.
 TUTSIM was developed in the early 70's for script based simulation of time continuous systems represented in simulation blocks.

-Fuzzy is not (yet) implemented in DySySim.
+Fuzzy functions are not (yet) implemented in DySySim simulation blocks, available in hardcoded examples.

 ### Simulating the response of a *RC network*